Eliseo-AI/Covid-19-Col/README.md

 # Covid-19-Col
 ## Description

-Analysis of the results of the positive tests in Colombia from the beginning of the pandemic until March 23, 2021, they include data such as: age, gender, department, municipality, patient's status, date of diagnosis, date of symptoms , recovery date, among other information per patient, there is no identification number of the patients or name.
+Analysis of the results of the positive tests in Colombia from the beginning of the pandemic until March 23, 2021, they include data such as: age, gender, department, municipality, patient's status, date of diagnosis, date of symptoms , recovery date, and other information per patient, there is no name or identification number of the patients.

 ## Installation guide